-- Capital expenditure (capex)
+Capital expenditure (capex)

-Levels of capital expenditure have been provided by the Company.
+Levels of capital expenditure (excluding IBM contract) have been provided by the Company and account approximately for 2% of the revenues.

-- Income tax
+Income tax

 A tax rate of 32.0% as stated by the Company and corresponding to a consolidated rate has been applied for the first year of the business plan.
 This rate falls in subsequent years to 29% at the end of the plan.